tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 _Note: `sort -t";"` specifies the delimiter character, also known as a field separator.
 Try `man sort` and search `/field` to see the manual entry for this._

-_Note: `tr -s` can be used to easily convert files or text streams that have multiple spaces in between columns (such as the output of `uniq -c` into a tab separated format_
+_Note: `tr -s` can be used to easily convert files or text streams that have multiple spaces in between columns (such as the output of `uniq -c` into a tab separated format.
+The `-s` means squish consecutive charcters to one character_

 ---